 Are you still confused and cannot make out the differences between modern and contemporary interior design?
 If yes, then take a look at some of the glaring differences between the two design styles.

-- In contemporary design, you would find free use of glass, metals, and stone and leather and fabrics like wool and cotton in furnishing items.
+- In contemporary design, among bathroom tile contractors, you would find free use of glass, metals, and stone and leather and fabrics like wool and cotton in furnishing items.
 On the other hand, you find the dominance of organic and natural materials when you take a look at furnishing items in modern interior design.